 Yes, I said “traffic psychology.”

 What Is Traffic Psychology?

-Traffic psychology is the study of the mind and behavior as it relates to driving.
-But this isn’t just about what people think about when they’re sitting in traffic on their way to work.
-Traffic psychology looks at the intricacies of driving and the decisions that people make in their car.
+Traffic psychology studies the mind and behavior as it relates to driving.
+But this isn’t just about what people think when sitting in traffic on their way to work.
+Traffic psychology looks at the intricacies of driving and people's decisions in their cars.

 What Do Traffic Psychologists Do?

 So what exactly are traffic psychologists studying if they’re not surveying what podcasts people enjoy on their commute?
 When you get into the central questions of traffic psychology, you can understand how important this field is:

 How feelings and motivations impact traffic accidents.

 Traffic accidents often result from human behavior, but it's essential to acknowledge that not all are preventable due to human actions alone.
 Technical failures, environmental factors, and unforeseen circumstances can also play a role.
 While many accidents are influenced by decisions like using a cell phone, eating, or listening to distracting music while driving, there are others where human behavior isn't the primary cause.
 Understanding the motivations and behaviors behind preventable accidents is crucial.
 That's where psychologists come into play, helping to shed light on why we sometimes engage in risky behaviors while driving and how we can mitigate them.